pdellarciprete/my-booker-buddy/padel_7_booking_bot/README.md

 1. The bot uses `login.py` to log in to the website.
 2. It uses `booking.py` to automate the booking process based on user preferences.
 3. Logs are saved in `logs/bot.log`, and screenshots are saved in `screenshots/` in case of errors.

-## Future Improvements
-- Add support for multi-user booking.
-- Implement advanced error handling and retries.
-- Schedule bookings automatically based on user-defined time slots.

-## License
-This project is open-source and available under the [MIT License](LICENSE).